Meet the instructors:

 Deirdre Murnane, Dance Director

 Deirdre grew up in Los Angeles, CA where she studied ballet from her mother, Eva Ralf and Tania Lichine.
 She moved to Minnesota to dance at Minnesota Dance Theater and then became a founding member of Zenon Dance Comapany where she danced for six years.
 She then found her home with Myron Johnson at Ballet of the Dolls where she danced for six more years and married her husband, Michael Murnane.
 Deirdre has also danced with Minnesota Opera, Sons of Winter Theater, Shawn Mcconneloug and her Orchestra, Children’s Theater Company, and Macy’s Glamorama.
-Deirdre has been teaching dance in the Twin Cities since 1984 and yoga since 2009.
-She has a 500 hour yoga teacher certification from Yoga Center Minneapolis, where she still teaches.
-She is thrilled to work for the Reif Center.
+Deirdre taught dance in the Twin Cities from 1984 to 2017 and yoga since 2009.
+She has a 500-hour yoga teacher certification from Yoga Center Minneapolis, and is certified in Simonson Technique.

 Christina Andersen, Advanced Modern Instructor

 Christina grew up at the Reif Center, beginning her dance career here at age 12 with Mary Petit, Bev Wilson and Ellen Rudquist.
 At St. Olaf College, her interests were turned into passions by the incredible faculty, and there she earned her B.A. in both Dance and Economics.
 After getting married, she moved to New York City where she worked for a private equity company, continued to study and perform dance, and added Pilates and yoga to her teaching repertoire.
 Christina and her husband moved back to Grand Rapids nine years ago and she has been teaching dance, yoga and Pilates ever since.
 Christina continues to learn – from other instructors, from life, and from the students themselves – and believes she gets more than she receives in this job she calls “work.”